Quantum gl(1|1) and tangle Floer homology: Tangle Floer homology

 \subsection{Dictionary}

-This section was meant as a ``user's guide'' to \cite{pv}, and the terminology and notation were changed for easier readability.
-Below is a (non-comprehensive) list of the major correspondences between this section and \cite[Section 3]{pv}.
+Section~\ref{sec:tangle} can be thought of as a ``user's guide'' to \cite{pv}; the terminology \scalebox{.96}[1.0]{and notation here are different from \cite{pv} to ease readability.
+Below is a (non-comprehensive)} list of the major correspondences between this section and \cite[Section 3]{pv}.

 Further, fix a generator $x$ of $\Tdec$, where $\Tdec$ is as above, and label the respective partial bijections as $x_{2i-1}:V_{i-1}\to W_i$ and $x_{2i}:W_i\to V_i$.
 We have the following correspondences.